nyghtly-derek/itchio-bundle-claimer/README.md

 7. `npx cypress open`
     - Alternatively, `npx cypress run` for headless.
-    - If you encounter an error during the run, then you can simply retry.
+    - Make sure the authentication works before you walk away.
+    - The robot will automatically retry if it encounters any errors.
-      - The robot will only claim games that haven't been claimed yet.
+      - It will only claim games that haven't been claimed yet.